Stress Strain Curve: Strength of materials

 O-A: Proportional limit

 Between O to A point, strain is proportional to stress.
-What that means is the if you put more external force, more strain will occur.
+What that means is that if you put more external force, more strain will occur.
 In this zone, the part will come back to its original shape if the load is removed.
 So this area follows the Hookes law that says that the stress is proportional to strain.

 O-B: Elastic limit